utensil/blog/content/posts/transformer/index.md

 This is summarized in (Vaswani et al., 2017)[^4] as:

 > Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions.
 With a single attention head, averaging inhibits this.
+>
+> Not only do individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences.

 Or put it in other words, MHSA saves the orginal self-attnetion mechanism from being "one-track minded" i.e. overly focused on one way and unable to consider other perspectives or ideas.
 Particularly, this one way is doomed to be mediocre, and with the diversity from MHSA, the output is more likely to excel.